code-423n4/2023-08-dopex-findings/data/__141345__-Analysis.md

 BSM is used to calculate option premium, however the condition for BSM requires the option has some specific expiry date, which is not the case for perpetual.
 The time decay of BSM is not even, the time value decay at different speed when the expiry approaches.

-As a result, the current formula for premium is not accurate.
-And when `fundingDuration` is changed, inconsistency will arise for users and treasury.
+As a result, the current formula for premium is not accurate, and inconsistent for different `fundingDuration`.
+Either the treasury or the users will have unfair gain/loss.

 See the discussion in [BSM has expiry with uneven time decay, it is not for perpetual](https://code4rena.com/contests/2023-08-dopex/submit?issue=1969).

 Suggestion:
-New formula can be used to calculate premium/funding, refer to opyn [squeeth](https://www.squeethportal.xyz/), similar idea implemented for [everlasting-options](https://www.paradigm.xyz/2021/05/everlasting-options).
+Empirical approach could be used and might be better, let the traders and market find the best price.
+Just like real option prices has IV smile (in BSM, IV smile does not exist, it should be flat).
+The smile is the dynamic equilibrium of market supply and demand.
+So some idea like AMM could be used to give users the freedom to discover the most appropriate price for perpetual options.

 # incentive for perpetual writer